 The amount of the expected credit loss (or reversals) that is required to adjust the compensation for losses as at the reporting date is recognised as an impairment gain or loss in the income statement.

 Derivatives are measured at fair value.
 The fair values are either derived from quoted prices in active markets or obtained from recent market transactions of a similar nature or calculated using valuation methods such as discounted cash flow models and option valuation models when there is no active market for the instruments.

 Derivatives are classified as current or non-current assets if the fair value is positive and as current or non-current liabilities if the fair value is negative.
 Derivative receivables and payables with the same counterparty are netted if there is a right to do so and Alliander has the intention to settle the transaction on a net basis.

 Accounting for movements in fair value of derivatives

 The accounting treatment for the movements in the fair value of derivatives depends on whether the derivative is designated as held for trading or as a hedge (and recognised as such for accounting purposes in an effective hedge), and if the latter is the case, the risk that is being hedged.

-Commodity contracts intended for use by the company
+Commodity contracts intended for own-use by the company

-Alliander uses energy commodity contracts for physical purchases of electricity and green certificates (renewable energy certificates – RECs) for network losses occurring in the distribution of electricity.
+Alliander may use energy commodity contracts for physical purchases of electricity, gas and green certificates (renewable energy certificates – RECs) for network losses occurring in the distribution of electricity and gas.
 For these contracts, transactions are recognised on the delivery date at the then applicable prices.
 Contracts are designated as own-use contracts, as contracts for trading or as hedges on the date on which they are entered into.